hsuomal/ttn-coverage-mapping/README.md

 ## TTN Mapper integration
 A nice trick is to use different ports for degugging and production.
 I use port 1 (default) for debugging and limit ttn-mapper integration only on port 100.

 Data is sent as a binary packet and must be decoded with ttn payload decoder.
-Sample decoding scipt included in comment of files.
+Sample decoding scipt included in tt-decoder directory.

 ## Caviats